- Schools and Centers

 Contact: Andrew Snow, Graduate Director

 Master of Science in Journalism through the E.W.
-Scripps School of Journalism
+Scripps School of Journalism.

 The program provides opportunities to study professional journalism or prepare for further academic work by blending professionally oriented classes with mass communication principles, theory and research.
 Courses are available in broadcast journalism, magazine journalism, news writing/editing, public relations and multimedia (with Media Arts and Studies and Visual Communication).

-Contact: Michael Sweeney, Graduate Director
+Contact: Michael Sweeney, Director of Graduate Studies

 E.W.
 Scripps School of Journalism